sanzoid/PotatoSteps/README.md

 # PotatoSteps

+> Disclaimer: This app was completed within a weekend, then later migrated to Swift 5 just so it could run.
+It is no longer be worked on.

 Are you a potato and want to get your steps in?

 Then this is the app for you!